How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 • Restrooms: In most locations, the health code requires restrooms for both your customers and your employees.
 These all typically need to be ADA-compliant.

 • Delivery entrances and loading docks: In most locations, you don’t receive supplies through the same entrances that customers use.
 Large commercial buildings will already have loading docks or back entrances for vendor deliveries.
-If your building does not have one, it is a good idea to add a delivery entrance to your restaurant.
-You don’t want customers walking around vegetable crates to get to a table!

 • Staff areas and back office: Restaurants need a back office to hold sensitive business information like personnel files, tax documents, computing equipment, and cash reserves.
 Some cities also require employers to provide break areas for staff.

-• Bar and service counters: A bar area is essential for restaurants with robust cocktail, coffee, or juice programs.
-If you allow customer seating at your bar, you’ll need to ensure that a portion of it is ADA-compliant.
 Delis, sushi shops, and other quick-service restaurants also need counters or bar areas.
 The availability of floor drains, electrical lines, and water lines will usually determine where you can place your bar or service counter.

-• Takeout and delivery pickup areas: If you do a lot of takeout and delivery business, you should set aside space to hold completed orders and enable efficient pickup.
+• Takeout and delivery pick-up areas: If you do a lot of takeout and delivery business, you should set aside space to hold completed orders and enable efficient pick-up.
 Full-service restaurants with dine-in guests alongside delivery services should separate the two guest types to keep business flowing.

 • Outdoor spaces: For some restaurants, the only outdoor space is the front entrance.
 But, in temperate climates, you’ll want to expand your dining space with outdoor patios or sidewalk seating.

-Make a list of all the functional spaces your restaurant needs.
-Consider how many people need to work or dine in each area simultaneously and how long they will occupy the space.
-Allocate the most space in your floor plan for areas where the most people will congregate for the most extended amount of time.
-Dining rooms in full-service restaurants where customers spend two hours per meal will naturally be larger than in a burger joint where most customers take food to-go.
+As you make your list, I recommend you consider how many people need to work or dine in each area simultaneously and how long they will occupy the space.
+Allocate the most space in your floor plan to areas where the most people will congregate for the most extended amount of time.

 A restaurant kitchen must allow for adequate flow of: